leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/README.md

 > **The full archive can be downloaded here** : https://github.com/leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/releases

-> [!TIP]
-> Progression through the stages preserved so that rewards can only be obtained when the objectives have been reached in order to earn them ...
-After all, we're hero explorers!
-<i><b>We are Brave and Fearless Hero Travellers ...
->
-> 💪 </b> No need for CheatMode</i> 🏅

 > [!NOTE]
 > <b>Confidence : I'm in the process of redoing/revisiting (for) myself the expeditions myself to check them ... </b>  but 💾 **A Expedition Mega Save Project by** [Geldric™](https://steamcommunity.com/app/275850/discussions/0/4286936086674242135) on Steam has enabled us to check everything so far!